sivieri/pl2014/README.md

 * Create a new Logger Monad and reimplement the Tree methods to take advantage in it
 * (Very) brief examples of Monads in Scala

-*Please note* I have included today's slides with the project description, but refer to the course site for the updated version.
+*Please note*: I have included today's slides with the project description, but refer to the course site for the updated version.